Jack Beresford: Rowing career

 Beresford was not a winning competitor in 1927, but served as Captain of Thames in 1928-9.
 In 1928 at Henley he won the Silver Goblets & Nickalls' Challenge Cup partnering Gordon "Bill" Killick.
 He was also a member of the Thames eight which won the Grand Challenge Cup at Henley Royal Regatta.
 This crew then represented Great Britain to win the silver medal rowing at the 1928 Summer Olympics.
 His Thames crew won the Grand Challenge Cup again in 1929 and with Killick he won Silver Goblets again.
 In 1930, Beresford finished second to reigning Olympic champion Bobby Pearce in the single scull at the inaugural Empire/Commonwealth Games.
 In 1932 at Henley, Beresford competed in the coxless four which won the Stewards Challenge Cup and then went on to win the gold medal for Great Britain rowing at the 1932 Summer Olympics.

 In the 1936 Summer Olympics in Berlin, Beresford was the flag bearer for the British delegation in the Opening Ceremonies, which were filmed by Leni Riefenstahl.
 The scene was included in her documentary Olympia, which is sometimes described as a Nazi propaganda film.
 Rowing at the 1936 Summer Olympics in Berlin, with Adolf Hitler watching, Beresford and Dick Southwood his partner in the Double sculls, came from a length down to pass the favoured Germans with just 200 metres to go, thus giving Beresford his fifth Olympic medal and third gold.
 Beresford would later write it was "the sweetest race I ever rowed."
 Beresford was presented with an oak sapling by Hitler, as were all gold medal winners.
 Beresford's was planted in the grounds of Bedford School.

 In the inaugural Centenary Double Sculls – now the Double Sculls Challenge Cup – at Henley in 1939, Beresford, together with Dick Southwood, raced a memorable final against the European Champions, Scherli and Broschi of Trieste which resulted in a dead-heat.

 Beresford was denied the opportunity to win a medal in the double sculls event in the 1940 Olympics as those Games were cancelled because of World War II.

 Later life

 Beresford was elected a Steward of Henley Royal Regatta in 1946.
 He was a member of the organising committee of the 1948 London Olympic Games.
 His contribution to rowing was recognised with two honours in the 1940s: the gold medal of the international rowing federation (1947), and the Olympic Diploma of Merit (1949).
 In 1960, Beresford was appointed a Commander of the Most Excellent Order of the British Empire.
 He was President of Thames Rowing Club from 1970 until his death in 1977.

-In 2005, a Blue Plaque was erected by English Heritage at 19 Grove Park Gardens in Chiswick, West London which was Beresford's home from 1903–1940.
+In 2005, a Blue Plaque was erected by English Heritage at 19 Grove Park Gardens in Chiswick, West London which was Beresford's home from 1903 to 1940.
 Beresford is one of the first sportsmen to receive this honour.